verdexhq/verdex-mcp/guides/selector-writing.md

 ### 4. Analyze Patterns with `inspect_pattern(ref, level)`

-**When to use**: When you find a stable container and need to understand sibling elements
+**When to use**: When you find a stable container and need to understand siblings

 **What it does**: Shows all siblings at a specific ancestor level